 The application process is currently open for the Chinese, German, French and Spanish (both Spain and Latin America) Language Resident positions!
 If you are interested we encourage you to submit yours as soon as possible.

 Application review will continue until the positions are filled.

 About the Oldenborg Center

-Language Residents are Pomona College staff employees; i.e, they are teaching assistants, not teaching faculty or research scholars.
+Language Residents are Pomona College staff employees; i.e., they are teaching assistants, not teaching faculty or research scholars.
 Moreover, since part of Oldenborg’s mission is to provide structured, but still informal, learning opportunities outside the classroom, the majority of work duties performed by Language Residents also takes place outside the classroom and is designed to supplement and enrich the regular academic programming already offered by the College.

-- To promote use of the target language and interest in the foreign culture(s) relevant to the language section; to do so in a manner consistent with the Center’s spirit of providing a foreign language immersion environment for students.
+- To promote use of the target language and interest in the culture(s) relevant to the language section; to do so in a manner consistent with the Center’s spirit of providing a language immersion environment for students.

 - Additional duties as required.

-Language Residents must be native speakers of one of the six languages emphasized by the Center: Chinese, French, German, Japanese, Russian, or Spanish.
-Language Residents must be at least 21 years of age; they should hold a B.A. degree (or equivalent), preferably in foreign languages, linguistics, or a related field.
+Language Residents must be native speakers of one of the six main languages taught at Pomona: Chinese, French, German, Japanese, Russian, or Spanish.
+Language Residents must be at least 21 years of age; they should hold a bachelor’s degree (or equivalent), preferably in languages, linguistics, or a related field.

 Applicants for the position of Oldenborg Language Resident should submit the following materials:

 - Cover letter in English indicating: